Trump Seeks New Iran Sanctions as Pompeo Consults Saudi Arabia

-Trump has been ramping up sanctions on the Islamic Republic since quitting the 2015 nuclear deal with Iran, including adding severe restrictions on the country’s oil sales.
+Trump has heightened sanctions on the Islamic Republic since quitting the 2015 nuclear deal with Iran, including adding severe restrictions on the country’s oil sales.
 Additional U.S. economic sanctions could be a route to avoiding direct military conflict.
-While Trump initially said the U.S. is “locked and loaded” to respond to the Aramco attack, he has since signaled that he isn’t eager for another Middle East conflict.
+While Trump initially said the U.S. was “locked and loaded” to respond to the Aramco attack, he has since signaled that he isn’t eager for another Middle East conflict.

-Iran’s economy has already been under severe pressure from existing sanctions, yet some analysts said there are still a number of potential targets for restrictions, including in the construction sector, additional companies on the Tehran stock exchange and foundations controlled by the regime or Iranian Revolutionary Guard Corps.
-But with the vast majority of Iran’s economy dependent on oil sales, additional sanctions may have little more than a marginal impact.
+Iran’s economy has already been under severe pressure from existing sanctions, yet some analysts said there are still a number of potential targets for restrictions, including in the construction sector, additional companies on the Tehran stock exchange and foundations controlled by the regime or IRGC.
+But with the vast majority of Iran’s economy dependent on oil sales, additional sanctions may have little more than a marginal effect.

 Soon after the strikes took place, Pompeo quickly blamed Tehran.
 The attacks crippled oil output from the world’s biggest exporter, but the international response has so far been more measured.
 The United Nations said it is sending a team of inspectors to investigate the incident.

-Hardliners on U.S. policy toward Iran warned the president that a sanctions-only approach may embolden the regime, especially after a spate of tanker attacks in the Persian Gulf and the shooting down of an American drone over the region’s waters earlier this year.
+Hardliners on U.S. policy toward Iran warned the president that a sanctions-only approach may embolden the regime, especially after a spate of attacks on tankers in the Persian Gulf and the shooting down of an American drone over the region’s waters earlier this year.